sepehr-dh99/gorm-public-repository-pattern/readme.md

 2. **Install dependencies:**

-   This project requires Go, [GORM](https://gorm.io/) and Gorm Postgres driver to be installed.
-You can install GORM and Gorm Postgres driver using the following command:
+   This project requires Go, [GORM](https://gorm.io/) to be installed.
+You can install GORM using the following command:

    bashCopy code

    `go get -u gorm.io/gorm`
-   `go get gorm.io/driver/postgres`

 3. **Set up the database:**

    Update the database connection details in the `main.go` file.
-Ensure that you have a PostgreSQL database accessible.
+Ensure that you have database accessible.

 4. **Build and run the project:**